wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 ![](@attachment/Clipboard_2020-05-16-16-13-20.png) 2:03

-That is such a common thing that Wes actually has an npm package called **Waait** which gets around 75k downloads per week and all it does is return a promise that resolves after a certain number of miliseconds that have been passed in.
+That is such a common thing that Wes actually has an npm package called **Waait** which gets around 75k downloads per week and all it does is return a promise that resolves after a certain number of milliseconds that have been passed in.

 We can use the implicit return and arrow function to refactor the `wait` function as shown below to be on one liner 👇